Dutch free Libyan funds to pay for medicine

-AMSTERDAM The Dutch government agreed on Monday to release 100 million euros in funds frozen from Muammar Gaddafi's government for the World Health Organisation to buy medicine for the Libyan population.
+AMSTERDAM The Dutch government agreed on Monday to release 100 million euros ($141 million) in funds frozen from Muammar Gaddafi's government for the World Health Organization to buy medicine for the Libyan population.

 The WHO has said shortages of medicines and medical supplies are putting lives at risk during the conflict and has called for the release of blocked funds to help supply the medicines.